-So why do so many women choose to wear jewelry on a daily basis and why do these accessories have such an enormous impact on the way they look and feel?
-The fact is that jewelry has always been an important part of human cultures, serving several purposes that are deeply significant to each of us.
+So, why do people choose to wear jewelry whether on a special occasion or a daily basis?
+Why especially women?
+Why does jewelry have an impact on the way we look and feel?
+For centuries, jewelry has been an important part of humanities.
+It has been serving different purposes and those purposes are deeply significant to each human being.

 - From Middle English “juelrye”